 My mom and I love to go to P.F.
 Chang’s China Bistro for lunch as I can usually order simple salmon and broccoli for my meal.
 Occasionally, as a “cheat” we’ll get a glass of chardonnay and split the chicken lettuce wraps ~ it’s such a treat!
-So, today I decided to use their appetizer as an inspiration for my own version.
+So, today I decided to use their appetizer as an inspiration for my own version of their lettuce wraps.

 - 16 Boston lettuce leaves